Review – King of Fighters XII

 After a long hiatus I have once again been induced to write an update on the financial state of the video game industry.
 My plan is to divide this write up into two main “chapters.”
 This first one will cover the “hard” numbers: hardware unit sales and earnings reports.
 The second will cover the “soft” topic of average player profiles, including online connectivity, hours per day, tie ratio, etc. This section promises to be densely packed with numbers, but it should not require an MBA or a degree in statistics (at least it shouldn’t, since I have neither).
 Please note, I will cover software sales with the “soft” numbers, since it is not easy (possible?) to get reliable software numbers.

-Most people who follow games closely, whether or not they specifically check sales numbers, probably have a rough idea of how each of the three consoles has sold so far this generation, but putting some actual numbers next to these impressions should be helpful. → The Lord of the Rings: The Fellowship of the Read
+Most people who follow games closely, whether or not they specifically check sales numbers, probably have a rough idea of how each of the three consoles has sold so far this generation, but putting some actual numbers next to these impressions should be helpful. → Keep it warm.

 Review – Ninja Blade